 - Post across all platforms (Instagram, Twitter, Facebook, Blog): $400

 - Per look, or two looks for $600

 She also notes, “Rates vary based on services.
 Services offered include modeling, blogging, LOOKBOOK art direction and social media consultation.”

-I also received rates from a health and nutrition blogger, with 30K followers and a 7.3% engagement rate.
-She had similar pricing, but included a wide variety of options in her media kit:
+Later also received rates from a health and nutrition blogger, with 30K followers and a 7.3% engagement rate.
+While she had similar pricing, it included a wider variety of pricing options in her media kit:

 - Dedicated Instagram Post: $325

 - Brand IG Takeover (min 2 photos + Stories): $250 per day

 - IG Caption Mention (No visible product): $75

 If you’re a small business, working with micro-influencers could be an effective and affordable way to grow your business in 2018.
 You can learn more about if micro-influencer marketing is right for you here!

 In-Kind Influencer Partnerships